 - Listen.
 A friend may confide in you ten minutes or ten years after the assault.
 At that time,it’s not about having all the answers or giving advice - focus on being an active listener.
 Allow the person to talk, but do not push for details.

 - Believe your friend.
 A survivor’s experiences are valid.
 Be sure your friend knows how much you support them.

-- Don't blame the survivor.
+- Don't blame your friend.
 No one deserves to be sexually assaulted.
 Avoid searching for things your friend should have done.
 Survivors often blame themselves and need to know it was not their fault.

-- Let the survivor control the situation.
+- Let you friend control the next steps.
 Let your friend determine the pace of healing.
-Help your friend understand the options available, and encourage your friend to keep their options open.
+Help them understand the options available, and allow your friend to keep their options open.
 Most important, allow your friend to make their own decisions.

-- Encourage the survivor to get medical attention as soon as possible if the assault was recent.
+- Ask your friend if they want medical attention as soon as possible if the assault was recent.
 Your friend can receive medical attention from a private doctor, clinic, or hospital emergency room.
 By law, Emergency Room staff must contact the police when they treat sexual assault victims.
 The police will ask your friend to file a report, but they do not have to talk to the police or file a report if they do not want to.
 Be sure to let your friend know they can pursue an evidence collection kit whether or not they choose to speak with the police and/or file a police report.
-Make sure someone the survivor trusts is able to go with them to seek medical attention.

 - Don't be afraid to ask for outside help.
 Your friend may need medical attention or counseling.
 Offer to help your friend access supportive services.
 Regardless of how much time has passed since the assault, the survivor can receive counseling and referrals from the Wellness Center.